gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

   pass
 ```

 Then define public methods.
 Include type hints for variables and the return type.
+We don't use private variables as anyone can decide to use them and they show in the autocomplete list.
+If you want to hide functionality away from the user, have the node delegate the work to one of its children.

 You can use a brief docstring, if need be, to describe what the function does and what it returns.
 To describe the return value in the docstring, start the sentence with `Returns`.
 Use the present tense and direct voice.
 See Godot's [documentation writing guidelines](http://docs.godotengine.org/en/latest/community/contributing/docs_writing_guidelines.html) for more information.